Islam and violence: Jihad

 Jihad (جهاد) is an Islamic term referring to the religious duty of Muslims to maintain the religion.
 In Arabic, the word jihād is a noun meaning "to strive, to apply oneself, to struggle, to persevere".
 A person engaged in jihad is called a mujahid, the plural of which is mujahideen (مجاهدين).
 The word jihad appears frequently in the Quran, often in the idiomatic expression "striving in the way of God (al-jihad fi sabil Allah)", to refer to the act of striving to serve the purposes of God on this earth.
-According to the classical Sharia law manual of Shafi'i, Reliance of the Traveller, a Jihad is a war which should be waged against non-Muslims, and the word Jihad is etymologically derived from the word mujahada, a mujahada is a war which should be waged for the purpose of establishing the religion.
+According to the classical Sharia law manual of Shafi'i, Reliance of the Traveller, a Jihad is a war that should be waged against non-Muslims, and the word Jihad is etymologically derived from the word mujahada, a mujahada is a war which should be waged to establish the religion.
 Jihad is sometimes referred to as the sixth pillar of Islam, though it occupies no such official status.
 In Twelver Shi'a Islam, however, jihad is one of the ten Practices of the Religion.

 Muslims and scholars do not all agree on its definition.
 Many observers—both Muslim and non-Muslim—as well as the Dictionary of Islam, talk of jihad having two meanings: an inner spiritual struggle (the "greater jihad"), and an outer physical struggle against the enemies of Islam (the "lesser jihad") which may take a violent or non-violent form.
 Jihad is often translated as "Holy War", although this term is controversial.
 According to orientalist Bernard Lewis, "the overwhelming majority of classical theologians, jurists", and specialists in the hadith "understood the obligation of jihad in a military sense."
 Javed Ahmad Ghamidi states that there is consensus among Islamic scholars that the concept of jihad will always include armed struggle against wrongdoers.